casamagalhaes/secrets-manager-loader/README.md

 ## Requirements

 The role or user running the `load` function must have a policy allowing `secretsmanager:GetSecretValue` to the specified secret in `secretId`

+## Warning

+AWS Secrets Manager is not free (https://aws.amazon.com/secrets-manager/pricing/), each call to `load` means an API call, so don't overdo it.
+You should think of a caching strategy to avoid any problems on frequent workloads.